projen/projen/docs/api/API.md

 ## class Projenrc 🔹 <a id="projen-typescript-projenrc"></a>

-Sets up a typescript project to use TypeScript for projenrc.
+Sets up a project to use TypeScript for projenrc.

+If the project is TypeScript-based, entries will be added to the tsconfig and eslint configurations.

+If the project is not TypeScript-based, npx will be used to invoke `ts-node` and a `tsconfig.projen.json` will be generated dynamically to support compiling of projen configuration files.

 __Submodule__: typescript